Set and Get Input and Output Parameters from a SQL Stored Procedure

 6. Change the Variant indicator to a constant.

 7. You now have a variant constant that contains string data.
-This can be inserted into the cluster to be used with the Initial Value item.
+This can be inserted into the cluster as the Value field.

 6. Set the input parameters using the DB Tools Set Parameter Value VI before running the query with the DB Tools Execute Query VI.